-The Port is dedicating significant efforts to the passenger and customer experience across all business divisions.
+The Port of Seattle is dedicating significant efforts to the passenger and customer experience across all business divisions.
 A team is in place that is focused on providing more quantitative and multi-dimensional customer insights.

-ENHANCE THE AIRPORT DINING & RETAIL EXPERIENCE
+PRIORITY ACTION 4: ENHANCE THE AIRPORT DINING & RETAIL EXPERIENCE

-Sea-Tac is in the midst of re-developing its dining and retail program as leases for the majority of its current tenants expire.
+Sea-Taac is in the midst of re-developing its dining and retail program as leases for the majority of its current tenants expire.
 The redevelopment is focused on improving the overall customer experience through new investment in dining, retail and passenger services with an emphasis on enhancing the Pacific Northwest Sense of Place.